 The main document that regulates SMS marketing is the TCPA (Telephone Consumer Protection Act).
 Its editions from 2013 and 2016 have introduced changes to the customer protection that had an impact on all organizations using SMS.

-And don’t forget to add an Unsubscribe link to ensure customers can unsubscribe if they don’t want to receive your text messages anymore, with the added bonus of you not getting reported as a spammer.
+Don’t forget to add an unsubscribe link to ensure customers can unsubscribe if they don’t want to receive your text messages anymore, with the added bonus of you not getting reported as a spammer.